 The 25 essays fall naturally into four sections.
 “Rising Rivers, Spreading Waters” begins by comparing the 2008 floods with the Midwestern floods of 1993, moves on to trace community responses to the 2008 floods, and ends by illuminating techniques for forecasting floods and determining their size and frequency.
 “Why Here, Why Now?” searches for possible causes of the 2008 floods and of flooding in general: annual crops and urban landscapes, inflows into and releases from reservoirs, and climate change.
 “Flood Damages, Flood Costs, Flood Benefits” considers the complex mix of flood costs and effects, emphasizing damages to cities and farmlands, as well as potential benefits to natural communities and archaeological sites.
 “Looking Back, Looking Forward” lays out approaches to managing the floods of the future that are sure to come.

 While the book draws most of its examples from one particular region, it explains flooding throughout a much larger region—the Midwestern Corn Belt—and thus its sobering yet energizing lessons apply well beyond eastern Iowa.
 By examining the relationships among rivers, floodplains, weather, and modern society; by stressing matters of science and fact rather than social or policy issues; and by addressing multiple environmental problems and benefits, A Watershed Year informs and educates all those who experienced the 2008 floods and all those concerned with the larger causes of flooding.

-A Watershed Year is now available!
+A Watershed Year is available from the University of Iowa Press.
 For more information, or to order your copy, visit the University of Iowa Press.